-- The art style for these asset's surfaces should be inspired by the brief. - Materials and Maps should use a PBR workflow and aim for photorealism. - Surfaces should represent the requested material attributes. - The appropriate materials and textures should be developed for the various objects - Maps should look seamless on the model, with no obvious joins or breaks in texture. - A variety of physical materials should be represented - Multiple PBR maps should be used (normal, transparency, roughness, etc)
+- Materials and Maps should use a PBR workflow and aim for photorealism. - Surfaces should represent the requested material attributes. - The appropriate materials and textures should be developed for the various objects - Maps should look seamless on the model, with no obvious joins or breaks in texture. - A variety of physical materials should be represented - 9.
+Multiple PBR maps should be used (normal, transparency, roughness, etc.)